 1. Take Control of Your Budget

 To control your budget, you first need to know what it is.
 Write down every source of income you have, from jobs to child support payments, on the left side of a piece of paper.
 On the right side, list everything you spend it on, from your usual morning coffee to your cell phone bill.
-By adding up the left side and subtracting it from the right side, you can see how much you should have left every month.
+By adding up the right side and subtracting it from the left side, you can see how much you should have left every month.

 2. Avoid Extra Expenses